rowshan1979/offer2u/README.md

 # offer2u
-I am to launch a website,based on email marketing&amp;online store in Bangladesh.
+I am going to launch a website,based on email marketing&amp;online store in Bangladesh.